FrankHJCuypers/gaai/README.md

 At the bottom right is a button with a "+" that allows to add a *Nexxtender* device.

 At the top right there is a  "&#8942;" icon.
-When you click on it, a drop down menu with 2 items appears.
+When you click on it, a drop-down menu with 2 items appears.

 ![Home Drop Down Menu](docs/images/HomeDropDownMenu.png)